 Crystalline Solids and Non-crystalline Solids are the two main categories of solids that show some difference between them in terms of the arrangement of the constituent particles and other properties.
-The key difference between Crystalline solids and non-crystalline solids is that Crystalline Solids have an evenly distributed three-dimensional arrangement of atoms, ions, or molecules while Noncrystalline Solids do not have a consistent arrangement of atoms.
+They have differences in their geometries and other physical properties as well.

-What is Crystalline Solid?
+What are Crystalline Solids?

 Crystalline solids can also be categorized as follows.